Birzeit University: 1920s1970s

 Birzeit University was founded in 1924 by Nabiha Nasir (1891–1951) as an elementary school for girls from Birzeit and the surrounding villages, under the name Birzeit School for Girls.
-It was one of the first schools in the region.
+It was one of the first modern schools in the area.
 In 1930, it broadened its scope to become a co-educational secondary school, and in 1932, it was renamed Birzeit Higher School.
 In 1942, the name was changed to Birzeit College.
 In 1953, a freshman higher education class was incorporated, followed by a sophomore class in 1961.
 The university launched a four-year program in 1972, leading to bachelor's degrees in arts and sciences and in 1975 the university officially renamed to Birzeit University.
 In 1973, the campus faced its first closure for 2 weeks by Israeli authorities, marking the beginning of series of repressive measures against the university community.
 The students and faculty organised protests, demonstrating their commitment to education and resistance.
 In April 1976, the university was admitted to the Association of Arab Universities, and then to the International Association of Universities in 1977.
 France financed the construction of the university to the tune of two million francs.
 In 1978–1979, the university added the faculties of law, public administration, and information technology.